yhyang04/yhyang04.github.io/_pages/about.md

 I am a senior undergraduate student at **Sichuan University**.
 Currently, I am a research intern at the **University of Virginia**, working with [Prof. Jundong Li](https://jundongli.github.io/).
 Previously, I was a research assistant at **Chongqing University**.

-My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence that inspire me 🙌:
+My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence 🙌:
 1. **Graph Mining & Data Mining**
 Graph neural networks, representation learning, and their applications in recommendation systems and scientific discovery.
 2. **Machine Learning & Trustworthy AI**